-Her research interests include examing the role of physical activity on cardiometabolic health and physical function in adults with chronic conditions, and understanding utilization patterns for PT/rehabilitation services in healthcare settings.
+Her research interests include examining the role of physical activity on cardiometabolic health and physical function in adults with chronic conditions and understanding utilization patterns for PT/rehabilitation services in healthcare settings.

 Her current research projects focus on leveraging large datasets such as electronic medical records to understand the barriers to delivery of evidence-based treatments, and informed decisions to improve the access to PT/rehabilitative services.
-She also is involved in teaching activities at undergraduate and graduate level.
-She teaches Intro to Evidence-based Rehabilitation and Intro to Research Methods for the Undergraduate Rehabilitation Science Program and helps teach Human Anatomy and Evidence-based core courses in the Doctor of Physical Therapy Programs.
+She has also been involved in teaching various courses related to research methods and evidence-based practice at the undergraduate and graduate level.
+She currently teaches in the Evidence-Based Practice Series for the DPT program, and Clinical Investigations for PT Post-Professional MS Program.

 Link to Peer Reviewed Publications: https://www.ncbi.nlm.nih.gov/myncbi/1t3o9n7Nez0Qx/bibliography/public/